Local Government Records

-- To search for local government records in the custody of the Wisconsin Historical Society, use ArCat (the Archives Online Catalog).
+- To search for local government records in the custody of the Wisconsin Historical Society, use the Library Catalog.
 Learn more about How to Search Our Archives Collections.

 - If you have specific reference questions, visit the Archives Research Room or your local Area Research Center.

 - If you work for a local government and would like more information about the Local Government Records Program, visit the Local Government Records Program page.

 - For questions regarding the donation of records, please contact Andrew Baraniak by phone at 608-264-6469 or by email at Andrew.Baraniak@wisconsinhistory.org.